Joshua-McGee/doks/docs/api/meetings.md

 ## Getting started

-The endpoints used in this guide are part of the Ensemble Agenda APIs.
+The endpoints used in this guide are part of the agenda Agenda APIs.
 Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including required headers and how to read example APIs.

 ## List meetings